 In 2021, as part of the 902 Recycling Grant application process the Authority worked with seven municipalities to obtain permits for either their new or existing leaf waste drop-off sites.
+These grants were awarded in the spring of 2022.
 The Authority also worked with three municipalities to obtain permits for the land application of leaves on existing farms, which will result in huge cost savings for those municipalities.
 South Heidelberg Township and Wernersville Borough have both entered into similar agreements with a local farmer who has also received his permit for the land application of leaf waste from PADEP.

-Currently there are seven farms permitted by PADEP in Berks County, to accept leaves for beneficial land application, which provides a huge savings to municipalities in avoided disposal costs.
+Currently there are seven farms permitted by PADEP in Berks County, to accept leaves for beneficial land application, which provides a huge savings to municipalities in avoided disposal/processing costs.